orangesamus/RocketPoolRapidResearchIncubator/Proposals/RPLInflationRework.md

 - Summary:
   - Set "NO RPL Inflation" to 0% ending all RPL rewards to NO's.
   - In this structure, we don't need to use RPL inflation to get more people staking RPL to meet rETH demand.
 Insofar as folks have unstaked, they're at least doing a service to RPL stakers by giving up their share.
 If they're doing something like LPing, then they're further serving RP.
+- Benefits:
+  - This is better for RPL holders as they are not being taxed by inflation to pay NO's.
+- Drawbacks:
+  - ETH Only NO's would not see any material changes to profitability even if RPL price appreciates.

 #### 3. Remove RPL Inflation to oDAO & pDAO and replace with ETH commission